iKiru-hub/KAMemory/notes/Model idea.md

 ---
 During the entire 'lifetime' several stimuli $x$ are experienced and learnt in the CA3$-$CA1 synapses.
 The goal is to maintain a low decoder error $\mathcal{L}(x,y)$, where $x,y$ are the activity vectors of $\text{EC}_{\text{in}},\text{EC}_{\text{out}}$ respectively.

+**Decodability during learning**
+- downstream regions should maintain their interpretation of HP representations during learning

 ![[error_plot.excalidraw.png]]